TL;DR

 How much walking is usually reasonable?

-Most dogs with arthritis benefit from shorter controlled walks instead of long intense exercise sessions.
-Several gentle walks may feel easier than one long outing.
+Most dogs with arthritis benefit from shorter controlled walks instead of long intense exercise sessions, especially during a flare-up when joints are already sensitive.

 Best home changes for arthritic dogs